Bayonetta (video game): Sales figures

 Sinobi, a Japanese blog known for its early sales data, reported that Bayonetta sold 138,000 copies—93,000 for the PS3 and 45,000 for the 360—on its day of release in the country.
 Media Create reported the PS3 version sold 135,242 copies and was the top-selling game during its week of release there, while the 360 version sold 64,325 copies and charted at number seven.
 Phil Elliott of GamesIndustry.biz called the 360 version's lower sales figures "a very strong performance for the Microsoft platform, relative to installed base".
 The two releases fell to number eight and number 15 respectively the following week.
 By March 31, 2010, Bayonetta sold 1.35 million units worldwide.
-In a 2013 interview with Polygon, PlatinumGames' president Tatsuya Minami said Bayonetta was their best-selling game but that the sales did not beat their expectations.
+In a 2013 interview with Polygon, PlatinumGames' president Tatsuya Minami said Bayonetta was their best-selling game but that the sales did not meet their expectations.
 By the time of its Wii U port, the game had sold over 2 million units across Xbox 360 and PS3.

 About a month after its release on Windows, Sega Europe's Vice President of Publishing John Clark said that the Windows version had sold more than 170,000 units, and that Sega was "really happy" about this performance.

+The Nintendo Switch version of the game sold 1.24 million copies as of December 2022.